SeppePeeters/Big-Data-Course/readme.md

 ![Result](fotos/Result2.png)

-5. Still not the results I hoped for and tried another model.
+5. I still did not get the results I hoped for and tried another model.
 Instead with Keras I went with PyTorch.
 PyTorch was able to work with my gpu which was heaven on earth compared to keras who always took multiple hours of my CPU running 100%.
 It's now with a pre trained model called Resnet34.
 It works with PyTorch.
 Now with the help of my GPU the epochs only take a couple of minutes instead of almost an hour.
 These are the results :

 These are the graphs and statistics of the results from the model :